Sure Dividend

 Franklin Resources is still making investments in driving long-term earnings per share growth.
 This past year the company funded two acquisitions and four investments and bought back stock fairly aggressively.
 In particular, the company has been strategically expanding into alternative investments in order to generate an alternative growth vertical.
 Some of these include Legg Mason, Lexington Partners, and Alcentra.

-We feel investors can reasonably expect 5% annualized earnings-per-share growth over the next five years.
+Investors can reasonably expect 4% annualized earnings-per-share growth over the next five years.
 Earnings-per-share growth will be driven by revenue growth, mainly due to rising AUM, as well as a boost from share repurchases.

 Competitive Advantages & Recession Performance